Chesapeake Energy (NASDAQ:CHK) Downgraded by StockNews.com

-StockNews.com lowered shares of Chesapeake Energy (NASDAQ:CHK – Free Report) from a hold rating to a sell rating in a research report released on Friday morning.
+StockNews.com downgraded shares of Chesapeake Energy (NASDAQ:CHK – Free Report) from a hold rating to a sell rating in a report released on Thursday morning.

-Other research analysts also recently issued research reports about the company.
-JPMorgan Chase & Co. downgraded Chesapeake Energy from an overweight rating to a neutral rating and lowered their target price for the stock from $97.00 to $96.00 in a research note on Wednesday, August 16th.
-Wells Fargo & Company upped their price objective on Chesapeake Energy from $85.00 to $89.00 and gave the company an equal weight rating in a research note on Friday, September 1st.
-Benchmark lowered their price objective on Chesapeake Energy from $107.00 to $93.00 and set a buy rating for the company in a research note on Wednesday, October 18th.
-Truist Financial upped their price objective on Chesapeake Energy from $100.00 to $110.00 and gave the company a buy rating in a research note on Monday, September 11th.
-Finally, UBS Group upped their price objective on Chesapeake Energy from $102.00 to $106.00 and gave the company a buy rating in a research note on Thursday, August 17th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Hold and a consensus target price of $109.82.
+A number of other analysts have also weighed in on CHK.
+Benchmark lowered their price target on shares of Chesapeake Energy from $107.00 to $93.00 and set a buy rating for the company in a report on Wednesday, October 18th.
+Bank of America lifted their target price on shares of Chesapeake Energy from $144.00 to $147.00 in a report on Wednesday, September 27th.
+UBS Group lifted their target price on shares of Chesapeake Energy from $102.00 to $106.00 and gave the stock a buy rating in a report on Thursday, August 17th.
+JPMorgan Chase & Co. lowered shares of Chesapeake Energy from an overweight rating to a neutral rating and lowered their target price for the stock from $97.00 to $96.00 in a report on Wednesday, August 16th.
+Finally, Wells Fargo & Company lifted their target price on shares of Chesapeake Energy from $85.00 to $89.00 and gave the stock an equal weight rating in a report on Friday, September 1st.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Chesapeake Energy has a consensus rating of Hold and an average price target of $109.82.

-Chesapeake Energy (NASDAQ:CHK – Get Free Report) last posted its quarterly earnings results on Tuesday, October 31st.
-The company reported $1.09 EPS for the quarter, beating analysts’ consensus estimates of $0.57 by $0.52.
-The business had revenue of $1.51 billion during the quarter, compared to the consensus estimate of $1.47 billion.
-Chesapeake Energy had a return on equity of 11.33% and a net margin of 49.82%.
+Chesapeake Energy (NASDAQ:CHK – Get Free Report) last issued its quarterly earnings results on Tuesday, October 31st.
+The company reported $1.09 earnings per share for the quarter, beating analysts’ consensus estimates of $0.57 by $0.52.
+The business had revenue of $1.51 billion during the quarter, compared to analyst estimates of $1.47 billion.
+Chesapeake Energy had a net margin of 49.82% and a return on equity of 11.33%.
 Chesapeake Energy’s revenue for the quarter was down 52.2% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $5.06 earnings per share.
-As a group, sell-side analysts forecast that Chesapeake Energy will post 4.38 EPS for the current year.
+During the same quarter last year, the business posted $5.06 earnings per share.
+Sell-side analysts predict that Chesapeake Energy will post 4.67 earnings per share for the current fiscal year.

 Chesapeake Energy Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 6th.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 6th.
 Stockholders of record on Thursday, November 16th will be given a dividend of $0.575 per share.
-This represents a $2.30 dividend on an annualized basis and a dividend yield of 2.70%.
 The ex-dividend date is Wednesday, November 15th.
-Chesapeake Energy’s payout ratio is 6.25%.
+This represents a $2.30 dividend on an annualized basis and a dividend yield of 2.91%.
+Chesapeake Energy’s dividend payout ratio is 6.25%.

 Hedge Funds Weigh In On Chesapeake Energy